Madison YorkMercury Staff

 Luba Ketsler, a healthcare economics lecturer, said these two major disorders are the easiest to get under control if treated properly and in a timely manner.

 “Every year there’s a report called Becker’s Hospital Review,” Ketsler said.
 “And they do this thing where every year they talk about what industries get headhunted the most.
 It’s always been, for the last 10 years, it’s been primary care physicians that are at the top of the list in terms of what they’re looking for.
 Guess what’s next?
 Psychiatry.
 First time in 23 years — because now you see the prevalence and the importance of it.”

-As enrollment numbers continue to grow, Cannici said the SCC is working to reduce the number of students on the waitlist.
 The center recently obtained approval for a new counseling position to be filled and is in the process of establishing a satellite office in Residence Hall North.
-Furthermore, Therapy Assistance Online, an initiative designed to reduce the waitlist by connecting students with web-based counseling resources, is available for student use.
+Furthermore, Therapy Assistance Online, an initiative designed to expand services by connecting students with web-based counseling resources, is available for student use.
 Accessible 24 hours a day, the main domain can be found at thepath.taoconnect.org, allowing students to progress through therapy modules at their own pace.

 “Once we see a student, we check off the ones we think they will benefit from,” Cannici said.
 “But any UTD student, including yourselves, you go online, you sign up — all you need is a UTD (email) address — and then you can take any of those modules you want.
 And it’s either audio or video as you prefer for each of those modules.”

 Ketsler said TAO might help reduce stigma surrounding mental illness and give students more privacy and anonymity if they want it.